 - Regular Dental Checkups for maintenance and plaque removal.

 If plaque builds up, it then becomes tartar and can form below the gum line, causing inflammation and decay.
 If you need periodontal disease treatment or simply want to prevent potential gum disease later in life please contact the expert dentists at Dental House of Ann Arbor.

 Symptoms of Periodontal Disease

 It's important to note that bone destruction is mostly painless, and in early stages shows very few symptoms.
 That's why it's important to maintain regular visits to your dentist.

 Common symptoms include loosening teeth, swollen gums, bleeding when brushing or flossing, and bad breath.

 You may wonder can periodontitis be treated?
 The answer is yes, treatment and prevention are both possible.

-A normal cleaning (preventative treatment) should be scheduled twice per year to keep your gums and teeth healthy and free from tartar.
-In cases where buildup has occurred, a deep cleaning (periodontal therapy) may be necessary.
+A normal cleaning should be scheduled twice per year to keep your gums and teeth healthy and free from tartar.
+In cases where buildup has occurred, deep cleaning or "gum disease therapy" may be necessary.
 Deep cleanings may sound scary but they aren't, and with the Dental House spa-like amenities you may forget you are at the dentist all together!

 Nonsurgical treatments such as scaling, root planing, and tray therapy are less invasive and more cost-effective.
-They’re usually the first method a dentist will consider.
+They’re usually the first method our dentists consider.
 Cases of advanced gum disease may require a surgical treatment like laser gum surgery.